 After Burner Soundtrack (C64 – Europe), Adam Gilmore / Hiroshi Kawaguchi, 1988

-The immersive 3d-action and visual fireworks of 1985’s Space Harrier were unparalleled for its era.
-Sega quickly realised they were on to a winning formula and began to churn out several games that made more and more advanced use of the company’s Super Scaler technology.
-After motorbikes (Hang-On) and racing cars (OutRun), Sega chose fighter jets for 1987’s action extravaganza After Burner.
-In many ways, After Burner is the perfect summation of the arcade game experience: blinding speeds, non-stop action – and a difficulty level that focuses more on parting gamers with their quarters rather than providing a fair challenge.
-The latter point was less of an issue for the many, many console and home computer ports that this genre classic and franchise starter saw in subsequent years.
-Some platforms even received two After Burner ports – for example, C64 users got to choose between a European and a US version.
+The immersive 3D action and visual fireworks of 1985’s Space Harrier were unparalleled for their era.
+Sega quickly recognised that it had found a winning formula and began producing a series of games that made ever more advanced use of the company’s Super Scaler technology.
+After motorbikes in Hang-On and racing cars in OutRun, Sega turned to fighter jets for 1987’s arcade spectacle After Burner.
+In many respects, After Burner is the arcade experience distilled to its essence: blinding speed, unbroken action, and a difficulty curve more concerned with prising coins from players than with anything resembling fairness.
+That final point mattered less on the many home computer and console conversions that followed.
+Some platforms even received two different ports of After Burner; C64 users, for example, ended up with both a European and a US version.

-A veteran of the late 1980s/early 1990s European PC game music scene, Adam Gilmore was still in the early stages of his career when he was asked to port Hiroshi Kawaguchi’s original compositions to the C64.
-Kawaguchi came off a career-high with OutRun, and his After Burner score proved equally popular – so much so that his soundtrack was commemorated through a whopping six-CD box for the game’s 20th anniversary.
-As for Gilmore, he repeatedly mentioned the European C64 port of After Burner as one of his favourite works (out of the many dozen he worked on during his career).
-He also pointed out that his job was made easier because he received the arcade music’s sheet music (via fax) – a rarity during this era when composers often had to transcribe music by ear when porting scores.
+A veteran of the late-1980s and early-1990s European computer-music scene, Gilmore was still at a relatively early stage of his career when he was asked to adapt Hiroshi Kawaguchi’s arcade compositions for the C64.
+Kawaguchi was coming off a career high with OutRun, and his After Burner score proved popular enough in its own right to be commemorated with a six-CD box set for the game’s twentieth anniversary.
+Gilmore, for his part, repeatedly cited the European C64 version of After Burner as one of his favourite works among the many dozens of projects he tackled across his career.
+He also noted that the task was made easier by the unusual fact that he was sent the arcade score in notated form, via fax, rather than having to transcribe it by ear as was more commonly the case at the time.

-Now, truth be told, After Burner – despite the love and acclaim it has received over the years – is not Kawaguchi’s best work.
-While it pulls off Top Gun-style, hook-heavy synth-rock well enough, its melodies are nowhere near as strong as those of the early Raiden games, for example.
-Meanwhile, while ambitious in their extended length, the score’s arrangements aren’t as elaborate as those of fellow action-flight simulator Lock On.
-Like Matt Furniss’ Sega Master System port of Battletoads in Battlemaniacs, Gilmore’s C64 version of the After Burner soundtrack is a technologically inferior port that doesn’t change the original score’s material but instead makes lots of smart tweaks to improve on what came before.
+Truth be told, After Burner, for all the affection it has received over the years, is not one of Kawaguchi’s very finest works.
+It certainly delivers its Top Gun-style, hook-heavy synth rock with enough flair, but the melodies are nowhere near as strong as those in, say, the early Raiden games.
+And while the score is ambitious in the length of its cues, the arrangements are not as elaborate as those of another action-flight simulator soundtrack such as Lock On.
+In that sense, Gilmore’s C64 version of After Burner, like Matt Furniss’ Master System reworking of Battletoads in Battlemaniacs, is an instance of a technologically inferior port that leaves the underlying material intact yet makes enough astute adjustments to improve meaningfully on the source.

-Take the soundtrack’s first substantial cue, “Final Take Off”.
-Kawaguchi’s rhythm work is nicely varied, particularly thanks to an agile bass line, and the cue’s lengthy structure is far more ambitious than most other game music of the time.
-However, Kawaguchi’s melodies – while steadily developing – never truly take off, giving the cue a meandering feel.
-Gilmore’s port feels more urgent and tense right from the start, thanks to his skilful, copious use of arpeggios and sharper accents on each note of the initial melody line.
-Once the main melody kicks in, it’s mixed into the background, competing with the arpeggios and rhythm track.
-The result is a significantly denser texture, full of busy counterpoint and conflict that the comparatively laid-back original lacks.
-Even the long melody solo in the second half feels more decisive and forceful now, fully realising the dramatic arc of the composition.
+Take the first substantial cue, “Final Take Off”.
+Kawaguchi’s rhythmic writing is appealingly varied, thanks especially to an agile bass line, and the track’s extended form is more ambitious than that of much other game music from the period.
+Yet the melody, though steadily developing, never quite lifts off, which leaves the piece sounding oddly meandering.
+Gilmore’s version feels more urgent and more tense from the outset, largely through his skilful and extensive use of arpeggios and his sharper accenting of the opening melodic figure.
+Once the main tune enters, it is pushed slightly into the background, forced to compete with the arpeggios and rhythmic layer.
+The result is a significantly denser texture, full of busier counterpoint and friction than the comparatively laid-back arcade original.
+Even the extended melodic solo in the second half now feels more forceful and decisive, finally realising the cue’s dramatic potential.

-Elsewhere, repetitive melodies become an issue for the arcade version of the After Burner soundtrack, for example on “Red Out” and particularly on “Super Stripe” (despite the latter’s nicely interlocking grooves).
-Gilmore manages to fix “Red Out”, initially through the simple but effective decision to turn every note of the original melody into the beginning of an arpeggio line.
-This once more creates swirling textures that are more thrilling than Kawaguchi’s original.
-With all that pent-up tension, the sudden shift to the B section’s higher-pitched melody comes as a striking surprise that doesn’t let the music’s intensity drop, thanks to nervously oscillating, rising background arpeggios.
-Even the arcade cue’s robust opening synth pads and steely bass find a suitable C64 equivalent in a bass line that almost feels like a rave.
-Sadly, “Super Stripe” is less successful, its chromatic harmonisations of the monotonous lead melody somewhat grating.
+Elsewhere, repetitive melodic writing becomes a more obvious weakness in the arcade score, particularly in “Red Out” and, even more so, “Super Stripe”, despite the latter’s effectively interlocking grooves.
+Gilmore manages to rescue “Red Out”, initially through the simple but highly effective decision to turn each note of the original melody into the start of an arpeggiated figure.
+Once again, this produces swirling textures that are far more exhilarating than Kawaguchi’s original.
+With so much tension now coiled beneath the surface, the sudden shift to the B section’s higher-pitched melody arrives as a genuinely striking surprise, without letting the cue’s intensity sag, thanks to the nervously oscillating, rising arpeggios in the background.
+Even the arcade cue’s sturdy opening pads and steely bass find an effective C64 counterpart in a bass line that almost feels proto-rave.
+Sadly, “Super Stripe” fares less well, its chromatic harmonisations of the already monotonous lead line becoming somewhat grating.

-Gilmore not only ports and tweaks Kawaguchi’s compositions – he also makes cuts where they are sensible, for example on “After Burner”.
-In the arcade original, Kawaguchi’s rhythms chug along merely dutifully, while his melodies would work better if performed as an electric guitar solo.
-Gilmore’s adaptation initially leaves a similarly middling impression but perks up once he uses the transition into the B section and accompanying key change to throw in more dramatic arpeggios.
-From here onwards, the track soars and dives, cleverly spending more time with the fiery B section material than the arcade original.
-Importantly, Gilmore gets to the note-shredding metal solo that caps off the cue in suitably blazing fashion much quicker than the arcade version, excising some unnecessary repetition of material.
-Such artistic liberty cements Gilmore’s ambition to turn the After Burner soundtrack from an arcade score that’s just a bit too relaxed into a rip-roaring action bonanza, technological limitations be damned.
+Gilmore does not merely port and embellish Kawaguchi’s material; he also cuts it where necessary, as in “After Burner” itself.
+In the arcade original, the rhythms proceed with more duty than excitement, while the melody feels as though it would make better sense as an electric-guitar solo.
+Gilmore’s version initially gives a similarly middling impression, but comes alive once the transition to the B section and the accompanying key change allow him to introduce more dramatic arpeggios.
+From that point onwards, the cue truly soars and dives, and Gilmore wisely gives more space to the fiery B-section material than the arcade version does.
+Crucially, he also reaches the note-shredding metal solo that crowns the piece m`uch sooner, cutting away some of the original’s redundant repetition.
+That degree of artistic liberty confirms Gilmore’s larger ambition: to turn After Burner from an arcade score that is just a little too relaxed into a rip-roaring action spectacle, technological limitations be damned.

 Adam Gilmore says